Migrating an SP to the Global Research and Scholarship Category

 This topic is for owners of existing Research & Scholarship (R&S) SPs.

-R&S IdPs in the InCommon Federation are currently in the process of migrating to global R&S. Likewise new R&S IdPs will be encouraged to support global R&S as well.
+Existing R&S IdPs in the InCommon Federation are currently in the process of migrating to global R&S. Likewise new R&S IdPs will be encouraged to support global R&S as well.
 More importantly, InCommon will soon begin importing the metadata of R&S IdPs from other federations.
 In anticipation of these events, existing R&S SP owners should begin to develop a migration strategy for global R&S.

 Since all R&S SPs in the InCommon Federation now meet the requirements of the international REFEDS Research & Scholarship Entity Category specification, R&S SPs have a multivalued R&S entity attribute in InCommon metadata.
 In that sense, all R&S SPs have successfully migrated to global R&S. However, if an R&S SP depends on the R&S entity attribute in IdP metadata, then additional migration steps may be required since the entity attributes in IdP metadata will change as IdPs declare their support for global R&S.